5 Canadian wildlife encounters you'll want to try

 Canada is home to more polar bears than any other country.
 About two-thirds of the world's population prowls Nunavut, Northwest Territories, Yukon, Quebec, Manitoba, and Newfoundland and Labrador.
 But the epicentre of polar bear tourism is Churchill, Manitoba, which has declared itself the polar bear capital of the world.
 Sitting in a giant, all-terrain Tundra Buggy, visitors can watch safely as the ferocious marine mammals move from the sub-Arctic tundra to the shores of Hudson Bay for their winter seal hunt.

 There are lots of sunrise-to-sunset day trip options.
-For an overnight adventure, the Churchill Northern Studies Centre offers learning vacations and Churchill Wild whisks guests to a fly-in lodge for walking polar bear safaris.
+For an overnight adventure, the Churchill Northern Studies Centre offers learning vacations, and Churchill Wild whisks guests to a fly-in lodge for walking polar bear safaris.

-Expert planning tip from Rachel Lalonde from CAA Orleans “If you want to do an expedition to see the polar bears in Churchill, you should plan that trip at least a year in advance – it’s a short season and there’s limited space.
+Expert planning tip from Rachel Lalonde from CAA Orleans: “If you want to do an expedition to see the polar bears in Churchill, you should plan that trip at least a year in advance – it’s a short season, and there’s limited space.
 It’s also best to book this kind of trip as a package since the excursions are part of a group anyway.”

 Puffins